h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 You need $3$ safe doors to escape.

 #### Task
 1. Calculate the ensemble safety probability for each door
 2. If "safe" means probability $> 0.6$, which doors can you use?
 3. What's the probability that you can escape (at least $3$ safe doors)?
 4. If you can only check $2$ doors, which combination maximizes escape probability?
+5. Calculate the probability of successful escape if you randomly choose 3 doors without checking their probabilities first

 For a detailed explanation of this question, see [Question 20: Escape Room Puzzles](L7_3_20_explanation.md).